AndreWohnsland/CocktailBerry/docs/installation.md

 - [Python 3.7](https://www.python.org/downloads/) or newer
 - [Git](https://git-scm.com/downloads)
-- recommended: **latest** [Rasperry Pi OS](https://www.raspberrypi.com/software/) (Desktop, Bullseye)
+- recommended: **latest** [Raspberry Pi OS](https://www.raspberrypi.com/software/) (Desktop, Bullseye)

-The dektop version of Raspberry Pi OS is recommended, but if you just want to have a peak into the project, any OS having Python and Git will work just fine.
+The desktop version of Raspberry Pi OS is recommended, but if you just want to have a peak into the project, any OS having Python and Git will work just fine.
 The RPi is needed to control the Pumps in a real machine, but the program will work fine even without any physical machine.

 ## Set Up